top of page

 PPHE Hotel Group propose a multi-purpose development on this vacant site.
 Alongside a ’compact lifestyle’ hotel, there will be two storeys of office space, including affordable workspace, a multi-zonal bar, cafe and flexible co-working space .

-SoWN would welcome appropriate proposals for this site, but was extremely concerned at the scale and character of the building, relative to its surroundings.
+SoWN welcomed appropriate proposals for this site, but was extremely concerned at the scale and character of the building, relative to its surroundings.
 It therefore formally objected to this scheme.
 Sown's formal objection can be read here.

 Marlin Hotels, 89-95 Westminster Bridge Road